-4.1 Accelerator

-A theoretical design study has been made of an alternating gradient synchrotron with a maximum energy of 4 GeV.
+Design and cost 5.1 Accelerator A theoretical design study has been made of an alternating gradient synchrotron with a maximum energy of 4 GeV.
 Full use has been made of theoretical and experimental data from similar projects at Cambridge, Mass., and Hamburg.
 The parameters so obtained are presented in table 1.
-The machine radius is roughly half that of the Hamburg machine, a third that of Nimrod and a quarter that of the C.E.R.N. proton synchrotron.
-The magnet cross section needs to be almost identical with that of the Hamburg machine.
+The machine radius is roughly half that of the Hamburg machine, approximately equal to that of Nimrod and a quarter that of the C.E.R.N. proton synchrotron.
+The magnet cross section needs to be almost identical with that of the Hamburg machine .
 The magnet weight is a half that of the Hamburg machine, and only one tenth that of the C.E.R.N.
 P.S. and one twentieth that of Nimrod.
-The injector is a 20 MeV electron linear accelerator operating at the usual R.F. frequency of 3,000 Mc/s.
+The injector is a 40 MeV electron linear accelerator operating at the usual R.F. frequency of 3,000 Mc/s.
 The radio-frequency accelerating system is a number of cavity resonators spaced around the accelerator and fed with power from a 500 Mc/s klystron.
+Estimates of cost have been obtained by scaling from the

 Estimates of cost have been obtained by scaling from the Cambridge and Hamburg information.
 National Institute and C.E.R.N. experience has also been taken into account.
 This method is superior to detailed engineering estimates at the approval stage of the project, since, although such estimating may be accurate, the schedule of parts is by no means adequate until detailed engineering design has been completed.
-Corroboration has been obtained by comparison with very recent estimates by Cornell University for substantially the same
+Corroboration has been obtained by comparison with very recent estimates by Cornell University for substantially the same machine.